 Only two months ago, Mali witnessed one of the deadliest acts of bloodshed in the country’s history, as over 150 people were killed by rival gangs.
-Two days ago, on 18 June, over 40 people were killed by the same type of attack.
+Two days ago, on June 18th, over 40 people were killed by the same type of attack.
 The ongoing situation in Mali has resulted in a breakdown in law and order, with the government struggling to respond.
 The motives behind such attacks, however, which stem from long-rooted social grievances as a result of poor resource management, are continually neglected.

-Conflict in Mali is typically framed between pastoralists and herders, who share the same water and land.
+Conflict in Mali is typically framed between pastoralists and herders who share the same water and land.
 Katiba Macina, for example, a jihadist insurgency group, has captured popular support in vastly rural areas where the government is absent.
 In response to this, government forces have opted for a military response to the threat of terrorism by attempting to regulate communal areas.
-However, as documented by Human Rights Watch, this has worsened the situation, and has resulted in serious human rights violations ranging from torture to extrajudicial killings.
+However, as documented by Human Rights Watch, this has worsened the situation and has resulted in serious human rights violations ranging from torture to extrajudicial killings.

 Social tension over access to pasture is inherent in Malian society.
 The impact of climate change, however, has illuminated the clear divide between different ethnic groups and the strong competition for natural resources.
-As detailed by ICG, this divide is aggravated by the Malian government’s inability to facilitate effective resource management, thus resulting in a sense of victimisation among pastoralists.
-Therefore, relying on social grievances, terrorist groups such as Katiba Macina, can recruit disgruntled members of the population.
-In an interview with a Malian minister, ICG details the role of the government in enabling conflict, “the government’s logic is simple: terrorism must be combated militarily, but the causes of terrorism must be addressed through good governance and development”.
+As detailed by ICG, this divide is aggravated by the Malian government’s inability to facilitate effective resource management, thus resulting in a sense of victimization among pastoralists.
+Therefore, relying on social grievances, terrorist groups in Mali, such as Katiba Macina, can recruit disgruntled members of the population.
+In an interview with a Malian minister, ICG details the role of the government in enabling conflict, “the government’s logic is simple: terrorism must be combated militarily, but the causes of terrorism must be addressed through good governance and development.”

 Clearly, climate change has increased competition over resources, with both land and water resources shrinking in size and availability.
 It is also clear from this that the Malian government’s ability to distribute resources equally throughout society is key in facilitating peace.
 Doing this will prevent disgruntled members of the population from joining the various terrorist groups that depend on social grievances against the state.
 Regulating access to natural resources will also connect various parts of society – where the state was previously unknown – together.
 As Nadia Ahidjo from the Open Society Initiative for West Africa suggests, a key step in doing this is through a long-term human security approach which addresses real causes of concern in society via local development.
-Against a background government abuses and extrajudicial killings, this is desperately needed to build confidence among the various ethnic groups and to unify the population behind the state instead of terrorist groups.
+Against a background of government abuses and extrajudicial killings, this is desperately needed to build confidence among the various ethnic groups and to unify the population behind the state instead of terrorist groups.

 I am part of the OWP as I share an important ethos in promoting a critical mindset in an ever-increasing complex world.
 The ability to understand conflict and to promote peace without resorting to violence is vital in achieving a prosperous and peaceful world.
 To encourage this view, I am currently a Correspondent for the OWP reporting of current events in the world.